Essential barrier height and a probabilistic approach in characterizing potential landscape: Single-well potential and proof of Theorem

 \section{Single-well potential and proof of Theorem \ref{thm:1}}

-Throughout this section, $U$ is assumed to be a strongly convex single-well potential satisfying {\bf (U1)}.
-Let $\{(\cX_t,\cY_t); t\ge 0\}$ be an $h$-reflection-maximal coupling of two solutions of \eqref{SDE1}.
-Recall that there is a threshold $d=\mathcal O(\var\sqrt{h})$ at which $(\cX_t,\cY_t)$ is switched between the reflection and maximal couplings.
-Throughout this paper, the threshold $d$ is set as $2\var\sqrt{h}$.
+Throughout this section, $U$ is a strongly convex single-well potential satisfying {\bf (U1)}.
+Let $(X_t,Y_t)$ denote an $h$-reflection-maximal coupling of two solutions of \eqref{SDE1}.
+The threshold $d=\mathcal O(\var\sqrt{h})$, at which the coupling $(X_t,Y_t)$ switches between the reflection and maximal couplings, is set to $2\var\sqrt{h}$.

 Define